PIK-LPJmL/lpjmlkit/README.md

 ## Contribute

-If you want to contribute to further develop `lpjmlKit`, by modifying or adding new functions, please follow the guidelines here below.
+If you want to contribute to further develop `lpjmlkit`, by modifying or adding new functions, please follow the guidelines here below.

 **Required libraries**